filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Abstract
 [FIP 0049](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0049.md) introduced and implemented the ability for actors to emit fire-and-forget externally observable events during execution.

-This FIP aims to be the first of many for implementing events in the built-in Actors.
+This FIP aims to be the first of many for implementing events in the built-in actors.
 This specific FIP enumerates, defines and proposes the implementation of a subset of events for data-cap allocation/claims, deal lifecycle and sector life cycle transitions in the Verified Registry, Market and Miner Actors.

 The events introduced in this FIP will enable *clients* such as network monitoring tools, block explorers, SP <> client deal brokering systems, browser clients, filecoin blockchain oracles etc. to rely on these events as a source of truth for sourcing information about the specific subset of on-chain activity and transitions captured by these events.